ljosephpratt/CodingPractice/README.md

 (Assert what is reasonable)
 Think about the user. .5 meg is too much data.
 Choose a reasonable maximum.
 10k-15k maximum.

+O'Reilly's Java in a Nutshell by David Flanagan (see Resources) says: **"Java manipulates objects 'by reference,' but it passes object references to methods 'by value.'"**